ICDM-UESTC/DOSE/README.md

 ```

 ## How to train
 Before you start training, you'll need to prepare a training dataset.
 The default dataset is VOICEBANK-DEMAND dataset.
-You can **download them from [VOICEBANK-DEMAND](https://doi.org/10.7488/ds/2117) and resample it to 16 kHz**.
+You can **download them from [VOICEBANK-DEMAND](https://doi.org/10.7488/ds/2117) and resample them to 16 kHz**.
 By default, this implementation assumes the sampling steps are `35&15` steps and the sample rate of 16 kHz.
-If you need to change these value, edit [params.py](https://github.com/ICDM-UESTC/DOSE/blob/main/src/DOSE/params.py).
+If you need to change these values, edit [params.py](https://github.com/ICDM-UESTC/DOSE/blob/main/src/DOSE/params.py).

 We train the model via running:

 ```
 python src/DOSE/__main__.py /path/to/model
 ```
-## How to sampling
+## How to inference
-We inference the audio via running:
+We generate the audio via running:
 ```
-python src/DOSE/inference.py /path/to/model /path/to/condition /path/to/outputdir
+python src/DOSE/inference.py /path/to/model /path/to/condition /path/to/output_dir
 ```

 ## How to evaluate
 We evaluate the generated samples via running:

 ```
-python src/DOSE/metric.py /path/to/clean_speech /path/to/outputdir
+python src/DOSE/metric.py /path/to/clean_speech /path/to/output_dir
 ```

 ## Folder Structure